Choregos: Duties of the choregoi

 Choregoi were responsible for supporting many aspects of theatre production in ancient Athens: paying for costumes, rehearsals, the chorus, scenery or scene painting (including such items as mechane and ekkyklema), props (including elaborate masks), special effects, such as sound, and musicians, except that the state provided the flute player and paid the actors not in the chorus.
 At the City Dionysia in Athens, for example, the choregos was expected to finance all aspects relating to the chorus, which could include training, the hiring of an expert to execute such training, salaries, and board and lodging during a lengthy rehearsal period.

 The choregos did not act as the director for the production; this role was fulfilled by the playwright.
 The choregos would appoint a chorodidaskalos (Χοροδιδάσκαλος, often shortened to διδάσκαλος), often the playwright, to train the chorus.
 The choregos was often expected to host a feast, analogous to a modern cast party, should his chorus prove victorious in competition.
 According to the Oxford Dictionary of the Classical World: "The sums spent on choregiai show that the duty could elicit vast expenditure.
 One extremely enthusiastic choregos catalogues a list which represents an outlay of nearly two and a half talents.
 This includes a dithyrambic choregia at the Little Panathenaea for 300 drachmae, and a tragic choregia for 3,000 dr. The latter figure is roughly ten times what a skilled worker might have earned annually."
 The reorganization of the choregia in 406 BC spread the cost among the wider community – the synchoregia – with the choregos paying only part of the expense.

+The word choregoi was also applied to men who performed certain cultic duties regulating the choruses of women in ritual contexts, such as with the cult of Auxesia.